 Protocol deviations complicate the picture

-A protocol deviation is any change from the approved study design or protocol that is under the investigator’s control and not authorized by the IRB/ethics board, so long as it does not affect the participant’s safety, rights, or welfare and the completeness, accuracy, and integrity of the study data.
+A protocol deviation is any change from the approved study design or protocol that is under the investigator’s control and not approved by the IRB/ethics board, so long as it does not harm the participant’s safety, rights, or welfare and the completeness, accuracy, and integrity of the study data.
 A protocol violation, by contrast, may affect the participant in those negative ways and is considered much more severe.

 If the protocol is updated appropriately for the current conditions, you should have fewer protocol deviations long term.
 Proper site training and preparation also reduce the number of deviations by helping to ensure that participants and staff follow the protocol.
 However, the environment changes dramatically in a crisis when travel, social distancing requirements, and the introduction of new technology all increase the probability of a deviation.

 Protocol deviations that may occur with global travel restrictions and social distancing guidelines in place include:

 - Failure to show up for a scheduled visit

 - Failure to provide adequate samples (such as blood)

 - “Out of window” visits, meaning the participant did not show up within the required timeframe